shastye/ESO.Quest/CODINGSTANDARD.md

         * Avoid the assembly language style of commenting every line of executable code with a trailing comment
   * Documentation Comments: /**...*/
     * Every file should have a copyright statement at the top, followed by package and import statements (each block separated by a blank line), and finally the class or interface declaration.
 In the Javadoc comments, describe what the class or interface does.
-    * Every class and nontrivial public method that you write must contain a Javadoc comment with at least one sentence describing what the class or method does.
+    * Every class and nontrivial (getters and setters) public method that you write must contain a Javadoc comment with at least one sentence describing what the class or method does.
 This sentence should start with a third person descriptive verb.
     * Used for describing the specification of the code, from an implementation-free perspective, for developers who might not have the source code at hand
     * Use use comment per API and should appear just before the declaration
     * Should have an asterisk * at the beginning of each line but the first with indent(1)